pburkindine/angular6-demo/README.md

 MEAN stack composed of Angular 6, Angular Material, Bootstrap 4, FontAwesome5, express, and MongoDB.

+This is a two-day hack-a-thon to showcase my day-to-day toolbox, so still a lot to be done!

 # Backend

 In this application, an express REST API backed by MongoDB exposes a store